top of page

 At PeacePrints, parents get a chance to breathe, to openly ask their questions, and express their doubts with a safe community of other moms and dads who have walked this path.

+"Finding Hope" is the retreat for parents who are processing a child's coming out.
 Feelings associated with the discovery of a child’s sexuality can be debilitating for some parents.
 Having those feelings validated and providing a safe place to express them is key to moving past the pain.
-A significant part of the retreat is sharing our stories and finding solidarity with one another.
+A significant part of the retreat is sharing our stories and finding community with other moms and dads who are similarly situated.
+Through offering each other understanding and support, we can move past the isolation.
+Questions that we address include:

 • What do we know and not know about sexuality?